AdamProbert/GrimoireML/webapp/README.md

 - When running in Docker Compose the frontend expects the backend to be reachable at `http://backend:8000` (set via `NEXT_PUBLIC_API_BASE`).
 - For local dev, the webapp proxies to its internal API routes which in turn may call external services (Scryfall).
+- The development Dockerfile plus `docker-compose.yml` bind mount `./webapp` into `/app` and keep `node_modules` in an anonymous volume so that hot reload works while avoiding host/OS module churn.

 Next steps

 - Add frontend tests (Vitest + React Testing Library recommended)
 - Improve the deckbuilder UI and persist decks to the backend
 - Add authentication and user-scoped deck storage
+- Create a production build Dockerfile variant (multi-stage) separate from the current dev-focused image.